akhilyerrapragadaa/ID1212_RMI_NetworkProgramming/README.md

 # ID1212_networkprogramming_RMI
-This repo contains implementation in java using RMI and MYSQLDB
+This repo contains implementation in java using RMI, JDBC and MYSQL